727800350/note/latex/computer/scheme.md

 	(set! x (+ x 1))

 ## Procedures
+The value of the procedure invocation expression is the value of the last evaluated expression in the procedure body.

+The side effects of calling the procedure are the combination of the side effects of the sequence of evaluations of expressions in the procedure body.

 One of the great simplifications of Scheme is that a procedure is just another type of value, and that procedure values can be passed around and stored in variables in exactly the same